Are 3D Face Shapes Expressive Enough for Recognising Continuous Emotions and Action Unit Intensities?: Introduction

 A common challenge encountered in video-based facial expression analysis in naturalistic conditions is to disentangle expression-induced facial variations from a wide range of other factors of variation in a given 2D face image sequence.
-Expression-irrelevant facial variations typically include head pose changes, facial geometry that contains identity information, or fine-scale details such as wrinkles, etc. In the era of deep representation learning, most state-of-the-art methods depend on end-to-end learning from 2D face appearances.
+Expression-irrelevant facial variations typically include head pose changes, facial geometry that contains identity information, or other fine-scale details such as identity-specific face wrinkles, etc. In the era of deep representation learning, most state-of-the-art methods depend on end-to-end learning from 2D face appearances.
 Such 2D appearance-based expression features achieved impressive performance on both valence-arousal and AU intensity estimation tasks~\cite{toisoul2021estimation,ntinou2021transfer,kollias2020exploiting}.
-However, they heavily rely on the manual annotations of emotions or AU intensities for vast amounts of visual data to extract the facial expression features and their temporal dynamics.
-On the other hand, analysis-by-synthesis methods such as 3D Morphable Models (3DMM)~\cite{Blanz:1999} of faces offer an interesting alternative to distil the expression-induced facial shape variations in a more principled approach.
-Such analysis-by-synthesis methods, most importantly, do not need the labels of emotions or AU intensities to extract expression features from 2D face image sequences.
+However, they heavily rely on the manual annotations of emotions or AU intensities for vast amounts of visual data to extract facial expression features and their temporal dynamics.
+In contrast, analysis-by-synthesis methods such as 3D Morphable Models (3DMM)~\cite{Blanz:1999} of faces offer an interesting alternative to distil expression-induced facial shape variations in a more principled approach.
+Such analysis-by-synthesis methods, most importantly, do not need the labels of emotions or AUs to extract expression features from 2D face images.